 Observing current avalanche activity provides direct evidence of both unstable snow on a slope as well as the potential for an avalanche to release.
 Signs of unstable snow can be straightforward to observe.
-Shooting cracks, whumpfing, and snow layers fracturing and displacing on small terrain features provides localized evidence of unstable snow - meaning this evidence tells you a lot about the snow that you are standing on at the moment.
-However, relating these compelling clues to actual avalanche release on adjacent and distant avalanche paths takes experience with interpreting and applying the information.
-Beyond identifying signs of unstable snow and verifying the avalanche problem, interpreting snowpack observations is challenging, requiring more experience interpreting data from multiple locations.
+Shooting cracks, whumpfing, and snow layers fracturing and displacing on small terrain features provides localized evidence of

+The absence of signs of unstable snow does not mean that the snow is stable.